 Joseph explained they partnered with the New Jersey Re-entry Corporation.
 They also have sponsored a cannabis expungement clinic with attorney Michael Hoffman.

 Just Chillum has an MOU with the Jersey City murals program where graffiti culprits do community service.

-They also want to donate turkeys during Thanksgiving and work with a non-profit called Team Wilderness to expose urban teens to the wilderness.
+They also want to donate turkeys during Thanksgiving and work with a non-profit called Team Wilderness.

-Joseph said Ward C Councilman Rich Boggiano, the most anti-cannabis Jersey City Councilmember, nor local businesses did not object to them when they met.
+Joseph said Ward C Councilman Rich Boggiano, the most anti-cannabis Jersey City Councilmember, nor local businesses objected to them when they met.

 Marte-Dublin noted the city runs the mural program.
 She and Cantarero work for the City of Jersey City.
 This presented a conflict of interest.

 Team Wilderness Executive Director Steven Cunningham explained a few cannabis companies had approached them.
 But they were flaky.
 He noted that Joseph was interested in their mentoring and tutoring in their after-school program that does weekend outdoor adventures.

 Amy Huang spoke well of Joseph.
 The NJ cannabis company dispensary will be downstairs from her.